Big Brother (Australian TV series) season 7: Friday Night Live Changes

+This year, the winner of Friday Night Live was given greater power in nominations.
+Replacing the Three Point Twist of previous seasons, the Friday Night Live winner each week this season was required to choose one nominated housemate to be removed from the nomination line-up, and to nominate another to replace them - unlike past seasons, the outcome of their save and nomination was only revleaed to the Housemates shortly before the Sunday Eviction.
+The winner of Friday Night Live this season was also given the chance to discuss their nominations, both past and present, with their chosen housemate whilst inside the Rewards Room.

 Nominations

-Viewers to nominate housemates
+Week 11 - Australia Cast Nominations Points

-The public were able to submit nomination votes via SMS for 2 July nominations.
+The public were able to vote for a Housemate to nomination via SMS for 2 July nominations.
 The housemate with the most votes received two nomination points, and the next housemate received one point.
 With the tally counted, Michelle had the most votes from the public and so received an extra two nomination points.
 Daniela received an extra nomination point.
 As winner of Friday Night Games Daniela had the power of saving one housemate from eviction.
 She saved herself.

-Viewers to nominate / Housemates to evict
+Week 12 - Australia Nominates & the Housemates Vote to Evict

 Big Brother changed the usual format for Week 12 nominations.
 For this week viewers could nominate housemates, and from the nominated housemates the housemates themselves could vote to evict, reversing the usual procedure.

 While housemates were put through the usual nomination procedure and their nominations were screened, unknown to them, their nominations were ignored.
 Viewer nomination points were counted.
-On Sunday's eviction the housemates were apprised of this twist, and then were individually be asked to nominate to evict any of the nominated housemates.
+On Sunday's eviction, the housemates were surprised by this twist, and then were individually asked to nominate to evict any of the nominated housemates.
 The nominated housemate with the most votes was to be evicted.
 Daniela was evicted with a total of 12 points.